JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ## Assignment

-The general syntax for assigning values in an n-dimensional陣列`A` is:
+The general syntax for assigning values in an n-dimensional array `A` is:

 ```
 A[I_1, I_2, ..., I_n] = X
 ```

-where each `I_k` may be a scalar integer, an陣列of integers, or any other [supported index](@ref man-supported-index-types).
+where each `I_k` may be a scalar integer, an array of integers, or any other [supported index](@ref man-supported-index-types).
 This includes [`Colon`](@ref) (`:`) to select all indices within the entire dimension, ranges of the form `a:c` or `a:b:c` to select contiguous or strided